danio86/Rock-Paper-Scissors-Well/README.md

                 - The sound button allows the user to mute or reactivate all sounds by clicking the play/pause button on the screen or the shift or the caps lock key on the keybord.
                 - The control button change color by mouse over.
                 - The Control Area idea and basic code is taken form the **Code-Institute Love-Maths-Project** but has been modified.
+                - This area will allow the user to control the sound to start the game and to control the snake direction.

         - Control Area Image:<br>
             <img src="assets/images/screenshot-control-area.png" alt="Control Area">